Azure/azure-powershell/src/StreamAnalytics/docs/Test-AzStreamAnalyticsFunction.md

 FUNCTION <IFunction>: A function object, containing all information associated with the named function.
 All functions are contained under a streaming job.
+  - `[ConfigurationProperty <IFunctionConfiguration>]`:
+    - `[Binding <IFunctionBinding>]`: The physical binding of the function.
+For example, in the Azure Machine Learning web service’s case, this describes the endpoint.
-  - `[BindingType <String>]`: Indicates the function binding type.
+      - `Type <String>`: Indicates the function binding type.
-  - `[ETag <String>]`:
     - `[Input <IFunctionInput[]>]`:
       - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function input parameter.
 A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
       - `[IsConfigurationParameter <Boolean?>]`: A flag indicating if the parameter is a configuration parameter.
 True if this input parameter is expected to be a constant.
 Default is false.
+    - `[Output <IFunctionOutput>]`: Describes the output of a function.
-  - `[OutputDataType <String>]`: The (Azure Stream Analytics supported) data type of the function output.
+      - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function output.
 A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
+  - `[ETag <String>]`:
   - `[PropertiesType <String>]`: Indicates the type of function.

-INPUT <IFunctionInput[]>: .
+FUNCTIONCONFIGURATIONPROPERTY <IFunctionConfiguration>: .
+  - `[Binding <IFunctionBinding>]`: The physical binding of the function.
+For example, in the Azure Machine Learning web service’s case, this describes the endpoint.
+    - `Type <String>`: Indicates the function binding type.
+  - `[Input <IFunctionInput[]>]`:
     - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function input parameter.
 A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx
     - `[IsConfigurationParameter <Boolean?>]`: A flag indicating if the parameter is a configuration parameter.
 True if this input parameter is expected to be a constant.
 Default is false.
+  - `[Output <IFunctionOutput>]`: Describes the output of a function.
+    - `[DataType <String>]`: The (Azure Stream Analytics supported) data type of the function output.
+A list of valid Azure Stream Analytics data types are described at https://msdn.microsoft.com/en-us/library/azure/dn835065.aspx

 INPUTOBJECT <IStreamAnalyticsIdentity>: Identity Parameter
   - `[ClusterName <String>]`: The name of the cluster.